Details zur Publikation

 Topic T5 Future Landscapes

 Abstract Individual movement is critical in shaping population dynamics.
-However, theoretical frame-works linking these two processes often make unrealistic assumptions about how animals move or, when attempting to incorporate realistic movement patterns, must rely on numerical simulations.
-To address this gap, we introduce the range-resident logistic model, which is an easy-to-simulate and mathematically tractable extension of the spatial logistic model that incorporates empirically supported range-resident movement.
-Our framework unifies previous non-spatial and (sessile) spatial formulations of the logistic model as limiting cases, recovering these two limits when home ranges are infinitely large and vanishingly small, respectively.
-Interpolating between these two regimes, the long-term population size depends nonlinearly on home-range size and spatial distribution.
-Neglecting range residency can hence lead to significantly under- or overestimating population carrying capacity.
+However, existing frameworks linking these two processes often rely on unrealistic assumptions or numerical simulations.
+To address this gap, we introduce the range-resident logistic model, an easy-to-simulate and mathematically tractable extension of the spatial logistic model that incorporates empirically supported range-resident movement.
+Our framework unifies non-spatial and (sessile) spatial formulations of the logistic model as limiting cases.
+Between these regimes, the long-term population size depends nonlinearly on home-range size and spatial distribution.
+Neglecting range residency can hence lead to under- or overestimating population carrying capacity.
 To better understand these results, we also introduce a novel crowding index that depends on movement parameters and can be estimated from tracking data.
 This index captures the influence of spatial structure on population size, and serves as a robust predictor of abundance.
-The range-resident logistic model is thus a unifying framework bridging movement and population ecology, and provides new insights into how different patterns of individual space usage shape intraspecific interactions and regulate population growth.
+The range-resident logistic model is thus a unifying framework bridging movement and population ecology.

 dauerhafte UFZ-Verlinkung https://www.ufz.de/index.php?en=20939&ufzPublicationIdentifier=30613